Alan Horwitz: 76ers fandom

 Horwitz is still friends with many former 76ers players including Andre Iguodala and Evan Turner.
 Horwitz is also close with Joel Embiid's family including Embiid's father and sister.
 Horwitz was invited by Embiid to attend the 2018 NBA All-Star Game in Los Angeles, California with Embiid's father and sister.
 Horwitz sometimes travels on the team's airplane to away games.

 Horwitz has been in multiple altercations throughout his time sitting courtside.
+During Game 4 of the first round of the 2009 NBA playoffs against the Orlando Magic, Horwitz acted as a sixth defender and stood as close to the baseline as possible on the final possession.
+Despite his efforts, Hedo Türkoğlu hit a game-winning three right in front of Horwitz.
 In 2012, the 76ers played the Lakers at the Wells Fargo Center.
 After a loose ball went out of bounds, Horwitz stared down Kobe Bryant and yelled "Get down the other end of the court, fellah.
 The ball's going this way, not that way."
 During the 2012 NBA playoffs, Horwitz was ejected from TD Garden during Game 1 of the Eastern Conference Semifinals between the 76ers and the Boston Celtics after making contact with Rajon Rondo.
 Horwitz sat in the press box with then Sixers' CEO, Adam Aron for the remainder of the game.

-In the 2019 NBA Playoffs, Horwitz went viral during the Eastern Conference Semifinals between the 76ers and the Toronto Raptors during the 2019 NBA playoffs.
+In the 2019 NBA Playoffs, Horwitz went viral online because of his action during the Eastern Conference Semifinals between the 76ers and the Toronto Raptors during the 2019 NBA playoffs.
 Horwitz attended both Game 1 and 2 of the series in Toronto, Canada and would stand up and shake a 76ers banner after every point scored by the team.
 In Game 2, Horwitz got into a shouting match with Canadian rapper and Raptors fan, Drake.
-During Game 4 of the same series, Horwitz taunted and then got into a shouting match with Kyle Lowry after a foul was called.
+During Game 4 of the same series, Horwitz taunted and then got into a verbal quarrel with Kyle Lowry after a foul was called.
 Lowry then asked official Josh Tiven to constrain Horwitz.
 Horwitz was described as "vociferous" by Mark Jones who was announcing the game.